 Students pursuing a Minor in Special Populations will learn to:

 - Understand, assess, and evaluate the needs of individuals across the lifespan with disabilities to make evidence-based decisions.

 - Recognize the significance of diversity for evaluation, planning, and intervention.

 - Promote educational, independent living, behavioral and social performance.

 - Apply knowledge of transition issues across the lifespan.

 Since degree plans change periodically, students will follow the degree plan that is in place at the time in which they complete an official, signed degree plan.
-Following is the most current sample degree plan for a Minor in Special Populations.
+Please see the requirements for the Special Populations minor on the UH website.

-To apply for this minor, make an appointment with a Special Populations Undergraduate Advisor.
+To apply for this minor, make an appointment with Kim Zainfeld, Special Populations Undergraduate Advisor.

 For more information please contact the Special Populations Advisor.